angular-sanctuary/learn-angular/src/content/docs/practical-course/display-tasks/task-list-component.md

 ## Component usage

 So far the application still only displays the `app` component html content.
+You created a component but your application does not know how to use it!

 We will now use the `task-list` component in the `app` component.